highfivve/moli-ad-tag/modules/ad-reload/README.md

 * the advertiser ids ("company ids" in Google's terminology) you want to **include** for reloading
 * the order ids ("campaign ids" in Google's terminology) you want to **exclude** for reloading; this option **overrides the includes**!
-* the refresh interval that the reload module should wait before reloading a slot.
+* **[optional]** the refresh interval that the reload module should wait before reloading a slot.
 The interval specifies the minimum time in which the ad has to be visible before refreshing it.
+* **[optional]** the strictness of checking user activity.
+The strictness levels are defined like this:
+  * strict:
+    * userActivityDuration: 10 seconds
+    * userBecomingInactiveDuration: 5 seconds
+  * moderate:
+    * userActivityDuration: 12 seconds
+    * userBecomingInactiveDuration: 8 seconds
+  * lax:
+    * userActivityDuration: 15 seconds
+    * userBecomingInactiveDuration: 12 seconds
+  * custom:
+    * userActivityDuration: configurable
+    * userBecomingInactiveDuration: configurable